collabora/obs-gitlab-runner/README.md

 may get errors claiming the ["downstream pipeline can not be created"](https://gitlab.com/gitlab-org/gitlab/-/issues/276179).

-After each monitoring job completes, it will save the build artifacts into the `BUILD_RESULTS_DIR` directory, and the build log will be saved to `BUILD_LOG_FILE`.
-These artifacts will automatically be uploaded to GitLab.
+After each monitoring job completes, it will save the build log to `BUILD_LOG_FILE`.
+In addition, if `--download-build-results-to` is given, the build artifacts will be saved to the `BUILD_RESULTS_DIR`.
+These artifacts will all automatically be uploaded to GitLab.

 ##### `--rules RULES`